Hugh Denison: Media

 In 1910, Denison as he was now named, founded Sun Newspaper Ltd and took over publication of the Sunday Sun and the Australian Star (renamed The Sun) with Montague Grover as editor-in-chief.
 In 1922 his company set up in Melbourne and published the Sun News-Pictorial and the Evening Sun but sold the business in 1925.

-In 1929 he formed Associated Newspapers Ltd., with S. Bennett Ltd and Sun Newspapers and Daily Telegraph Pictorial Ltd., which he had acquired in December 1927.
-Associated Newspapers bought the Sunday Guardian and Daily Guardian from Sir Joynton Smith.
+In 1929 he formed Associated Newspapers Limited, with S. Bennett Limited and Sun Newspapers and Daily Telegraph Pictorial Limited, which he had acquired in December 1927.
+Associated Newspapers bought the Sunday Guardian and Daily Guardian from Joynton Smith.

-Denison took a keen interest in wireless: in 1909 he was a director of the Australasian Wireless Co.
-Ltd., which constructed Australia's first two coastal wireless stations under contract to the Commonwealth.
-The involvement of the German Telefunken firm in the otherwise Australian business, was controversial in the lead up to the First World War.
-Australasian Wireless in 1913 merged into Amalgamated Wireless (Australasia) Ltd, which firm dominated Australian broadcasting and radiocommunications for the next half century.
+Denison took a keen interest in wireless: in 1909 he was a director of the AWA, which constructed Australia's first two coastal wireless stations under contract to the Commonwealth.
+The involvement of the German Telefunken firm in the otherwise Australian business, was controversial in the lead up to World War I. Australasian Wireless in 1913 merged into AWA, which firm dominated Australian broadcasting and radiocommunications for the next half century.
 Another controversy involving Denison was the circumstances of the transition of Australasian Wireless Limited to Australasian Wireless Company Limited.
-Denison was managing director of AWA until Ernest Thomas Fisk took over the role in 1917.
+Denison was managing director of AWA until Ernest Fisk took over the role in 1917.

 He was a director of National Productions which produced the 1936 movie The Flying Doctor.

-In 1936 he purchased a controlling interest in 2GB and founded the Broadcasting Service Association (BSA), which in 1938 became the Macquarie Broadcasting Services Pty Ltd, which controlled fifteen radio stations across Australia.
+In 1936 he purchased a controlling interest in 2GB and founded the Broadcasting Service Association (BSA), which in 1938 became the Macquarie Radio Network, which controlled fifteen radio stations across Australia.